styladev/octobercms/styla/magazine/README.md

 ## Integration

 In order to fill a magazine page created within OctoberCMS with crawlable content a component must be attached to the magazine page.
-This solution is based on the [Plugin Documentation v2.0.1](https://docs.google.com/document/d/19FtUhlP0iiUZe_4NSGUMIDOLRmRPRHFbT-HyyRc8ejs/edit).

 ## Installation